 Try a trial run and sweep all surfaces of your home for any little items you have out and about.
 Put all those trinkets away and out of sight for a few weeks.
 After a set amount of time, assess if you’ve truly missed your knickknacks or if you’ve hardly noticed their absence.
-Keep only the items you really love after the sweep.
+Keep only the items you really love or those that are heirlooms after the sweep.

 4. Pitch the Pillows

-Throw pillows are lovely and they add a homey element to your décor…but they also make your space feel cluttered because they end up on the floor, on the wrong couch, and/or looking messy.
-Basically, it took me awhile to get off the throw pillow bandwagon but I was amazed at how much more open, clean and comfortable my living room felt without all those pillows lying around.
+Throw pillows are lovely and they add a homey element to your déc, but they also make your space feel cluttered because they end up on the floor, on the wrong couch, and/or looking messy.
+Basically, it took me a while to get off the throw pillow bandwagon, but I was amazed at how much more open, clean and comfortable my living room felt without all those pillows lying around.
 Feel free to donate your pillows if they’re in nice enough condition so they can provide decoration and comfort to another family.

 5. Manage your Media

 Books, magazines, DVDs, videogames—they all contribute to clutter and mess.
-With most movies, music and books available in digital format these days, you can rest assured that it’s ok to pare down your library to only those items you read, listen to or watch regularly.
+With most movies, music, and books available in digital format these days, you can rest assured that it’s ok to pare down your library to only those items you read, listen to or watch regularly.
+If you enjoy or prefer to keep DVD and CDs, pitch the plastic cases that take up a ton of space, and use a cd storage binder to house them all.
 Opt for the digital format when it comes to books and magazines and try to reduce paper clutter as much as possible.

 6. Take Back the Table